«Return to Blog List 6 Ways to Tell if You Need a New Website

 Maybe you’re one of the last holdouts who only access the web on your desktop or laptop unit, but sometime in 2013 mobile devices surpassed desktop/laptop devices and the gap continues to widen.
 If you’re not catering to mobile devices, you’re telling them to go away.
 To your competitors.

-2. Your current site design was implemented more than four years ago.
+2. Your current site design was implemented more than three years ago.

 Let’s face it, old-looking websites are the online equivalent of a run-down building with peeling paint and cracked windows.
-An old website says you’re not serious about keeping your online presence up-to-date, and by extension, about your keeping your business up-to-date.
-Maybe a few brave souls will enter and see what you have to offer, but many will just hit the back button and select another search result.
+An old website tells visitors you’re not serious about keeping your online presence up-to-date, and by extension, about your keeping your business up-to-date.
+Maybe a few brave souls will look around and see what you have to offer, but most will hit the back button and select another search result.

 3. Your business or organization could benefit from a website that’s integrated with your business practices.